App-vNext/Polly/docs/strategies/fallback.md

 <!-- endSnippet -->

 **Reasoning**:
-- Retry policy by default executes the exact same operation at most `n` times
+- Retry strategy by default executes the exact same operation at most `n` times
   - where `n` equals to the initial attempt + `MaxRetryAttempts`
   - So, in this particular case this means __2__
 - Here the fallback is produced as a side-effect rather than as a substitute